-- 426. Shakespeare I (5).
-Pr., Junior Standing.
-A study of the plays written before 1600, emphasizing comedies.
-(May be offered concurrently with EH 626.) - 427.
-Shakespeare II (5).
-Pr., Junior standing.A study of the plays written after 1600, stressing tragedies.
-(May be offered concurrently with EH 627.) - 431.
-Poetry and Prose of the 17th Century (5).
+- 431. Poetry and Prose of the 17th Century (5).
 Pr., Junior standing.

 The nondramatic literature of the seventeenth century with an emphasis on Milton, the Metaphysical poets, and the important prose writers.
 (May be offered concurrently with EH 361.) - 441.
 18th Century Poetry and Prose (5).
 Pr., Junior standing.Selected British poetry and prose from the Restoration to the mid-18th century.
 (May be offered concurrently with EH 641.) - 443.
 British Novel I (5).
-Pr., Junior standing.The British Novel from Daniel Defoe to Jane Austen.
-(May be offered concurrently with EH 643.)

-- 451. The English Romantic Movement (5).
+Pr., Junior standing.The British novel from Daniel Defoe to Jane Austen.
+(May be offered concurrently with EH 643.) - 451.
+The English Romantic Movement (5).
 Pr., Junior standing.A study of Romantic poetry from Blake through Keats.
 (May be offered concurrently with EH 651.) - 453.
 British Novel II (5).
-Pr., Junior standing.A study of the major British novelists of the Nineteenth Century.
+Pr., Junior standing.
+A study of the major British novelists of the nineteenth century.
 (May be offered concurrently with EH 653.) - 455.
 Victorian Poetry and Prose (5).
-Pr., Junior standing.The major poets and nonfiction writers from 1830 to 1890.
+Pr., Junior standing.
+The major poets and nonfiction writers from 1830 to 1890.
 (May be offered concurrently with EH 655.) - 463.
 British Novel III (5).
 Pr., Junior standing.
 Major British novelists of the twentieth century.
 (May be offered concurrently with EH 663.) - 471.
 American Poetry (5).
+Pr., Junior standing.

-Pr., Junior standing.A study of major American poets, the focus to be announced at each scheduling of the course.
+A study of major American poets, the focus to be announced at each scheduling of the course.
 (May be offered concurrently with EH 671.) - 473.
 American Novel (5).
 Pr., Junior standing.

 A study of major contributions to the genre, the focus to be announced at each scheduling of the course.
 (May be offered concurrently with EH 673.) - 475.
 American Theatre and Drama I (5).
 Pr., Junior standing.

-The history of the American Stage and American dramatic literature from Colonial Times to 1911 including the works of Tyler, Dunlap, Stone, Bird, Mowatt, Aiken, Baker, Harrigan, Howells, Hoyt, Herne, Moody, Mitchell, and Fitch.
+The history of the American stage and American dramatic literature from colonial times to 1911 including the works of Tyler, Dunlap, Stone, Bird, Mowatt, Aiken, Baker, Harrigan, Howells, Hoyt, Herne, Moody, Mitchell, and Fitch.
 (May be offered concurrently with EH 675.) - 476.
 American Theatre and Drama II (5).
 Pr., Junior standing.

-A study of major developments in the history of American Theatre from 1911 to the present, emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge and Albee.
+A study of major developments in the history of American theatre from 1911 to the present, emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge and Albee.
 (May be offered concurrently with EH 676.) - 477.
 Southern Literature (5).
-Pr., Junior standing.Representative Southern writers from Colonial times to the present.
+Pr., Junior standing.
+Representative Southern writers from colonial times to the present.
 (May be offered concurrently with EH 677.) - 481.
 Modern Poetry (5).
 Pr., Junior standing.Studies of major modern poets of America, England, and/or Europe.
 (May be offered concurrently with EH 681.) - 483.
 European Fiction (5).
-Pr., Junior standing.A study of the selected works of six to ten major European writers such as Goethe, Balzac, Flaubert, Tolstoy, Dostoevsky, Zola, Mann, and Proust.
-(May be offered concurrently with EH 683.) - 485.
-Studies in Drama (5).
 Pr., Junior standing.

+A study of the selected works of six to ten major European writers such as Goethe, Balzac, Flaubert, Tolstoy, Dostoevsky, Zola, Mann, and Proust.

+(May be offered concurrently with EH 683.)

+485. Studies in Drama (5).
+Pr., Junior standing.

 An examination of a period or sub-genre of drama, such as modern drama or tragedy, to be specified at each course scheduling.
-(May be offered concurrently with EH 673.) - 498-499.
+(May be offered concurrently with EH 673.)

+498-499.
 Readings in English (5-5).
 Pr., Departmental Approval.

 Individual study programs in literature or language as determined by the instructor and student.
 A minimum of two written assignments required.